richardpavay/ETL_project/README.md

    - Local PostgreSQL database serving as a data warehouse (for schema, please see overview.drawio.png)
    - Python scripts serving as glue among the above mentioned elements

+The way forward for this project:
+- migrate it to an AWS cloud environment
+- convert it to using PySpark for Big Data and distributed processing compatibility